 If you do nothing, a bank can obtain a foreclosure judgment quickly.
 Within a few weeks of that judgment being entered, a sheriff could show up at your door commanding you to vacate in twenty-four hours.
 If you don’t, the sheriff will return the following day and forcibly remove you and all your personal property from the premises.

 Doing nothing is a choice, but it is the absolute worst choice you can make.
 It essentially guarantees the worst possible result.
 But with competent representation, the odds change immediately.
 You will at least have a fighting chance.
 And understandably, the better the lawyer, the better your odds should be.
 Don’t make the mistake of doing nothing.

 Law firms that represent banks typically get paid per case based on how quickly they process a matter from suit to title transfer.
 Bank lawyers can quickly resolve hundreds of “uncontested” cases—cases where the borrower does not have a lawyer.
 But well-defended cases change the paradigm significantly.
 If you were a lawyer that got paid per case, how would you spend your time and focus your efforts?
 Processing hundreds of cases quickly, or fighting an aggressive, competent attorney that eats up a large portion of your time on just one case?

-In many of the cases we handle, just our presence generates immediate settlement talks.
+In many of the cases we handle, just our presence generates settlement talks.
 Our cases are also often taken off the assembly line and moved to a different department at the bank law firm, or to a different firm altogether.
 This tends to get someone on the other side who has a direct line to a decision maker at the bank, and it generally increases the odds of a resolution.
 It helps cut the red tape.
-And, as with any other heavily contested litigation, it takes time.
-While we are ethically prohibited from taking steps calculated to delay, we are ethically obligated to be a zealous advocate for our clients.
-And dedicated, zealous advocacy takes time.
+And, as with any other heavily contested litigation, the process takes time.
+While we are ethically prohibited from taking steps calculated to delay, we are ethically obligated to be a diligent and competent advocate for our clients.
+And that level of advocacy takes time.